MCGleeson/IOS_Backup_Extractor/README.md

 Tested on Windows 10

 Takes IOS backups produced by Itunes and unpacks the obfusicated SQLite database to a chosen location

+Notes:

+Will only work on backups without encryption.